 Mycronic AB supplies products Business to Business.
 All qualifying products are marked with the crossed out wheelie bin to encourage proper recycling of our products.

 Recycling for Customers

-For duly marked EEE Mycronic products sold by Mycronic in the European Union after 15th August 2018, Mycronic will arrange the responsible disposal of EEE products by professional recycling and take-back schemes.
+For duly marked EEE Mycronic products sold by Mycronic in the European Union, Mycronic will arrange the responsible disposal of EEE products by professional recycling and take-back schemes.

 Recycling arrangements are country dependent.
 In most cases recycling costs are free of charge but a collection charge may apply.
 Please contact us for further information.

 Non-European customers shall contact local authorities or dealer and ask for the correct method of disposal.

 As part of compliance with the WEEE Directive, Mycronic AB provides instructions on the safe disassembly of products to registered agencies responsible for the disassembly and recycling of Mycronic products.
 Please contact us for additional information.